 In early 2021, the Early Adopters programme started working directly with Member States to implement EBSI use cases (Self-Sovereign Identity (SSI), Diplomas, Traceability and Trusted data sharing) and build an ecosystem with some really outstanding real-life examples that will lead to the full rollout of EBSI.

-In addition, and transversal to both strands, the objectives of the DEQAR CONNECT project are:
+In addition, and transversal to both strands, the objectives of the DEQAR CONNECT project were:

 - To support the activities of the BFUG Thematic Peer Groups (TPG) on QA and on Recognition, or of their succeeding bodies in the post-2020 BFUG working structure.